Embeddings

 Copy

-Now what we are going to have is a list of lists, where each list is a tokenized phrase and without stopwords.
-That is, we have a list of phrases, and each phrase is a list of words.
-Let's see what it looks like:
+Now we will have a list of lists, where each list is a tokenized sentence and without stopwords.
+That is, we have a list of sentences, and each sentence is a list of words.
+Let's see how it looks:

 for i in range(10):